neverfap-deluxe/hovering-web/content/about/_index.md

 ---

-<h3>About</h3>
+<h3>Introduction</h3>

-Hovering is a meditation technique which aims to assist people who struggle with traditional meditation, as well as with their mental health in general.
+Hovering is a meditation technique which aims to assist people who struggle with traditional meditation, as well as those who struggle with their mental health in general.

-It was created as part of <a href="https://neverfapdeluxe.com/" class="link">NeverFap Deluxe</a>, a website I created to help people suffering from porn addiction.
+Hovering was created as part of <a href="https://neverfapdeluxe.com/" class="link">NeverFap Deluxe</a>, a website I created to help people suffering from porn addiction.

-It has been designed to be easy to understand, simple to practice, as well as remain acessible to people of all ages.
+Hovering has been designed to be easy to understand, simple to practice, as well as remain acessible to people of all ages.

 <h3>Rationale</h3>

-You know when something just clicks and it finally makes sense for the first time, and it just changes the way you think about things?
+You know when something mentally clicks and it finally makes sense for the first time, and it just changes the way you fundamentally think about things?

-That's ultimately what meditation aims to achieve.
+Well, that's ultimately what meditation aims to achieve for your mental health.

-Once meditation finally made sense to me, it completely and utterly changed the way I think about life in ways I couldn't possibly describe.
+It aims to expose a level of clarity that allows you to finally be truly free with your mind, and once meditation finally clicked for me, it completely life-changing.

+The only problem is that it took a very long time for meditation to click for me, which I consider to be a huge problem.

+And really, I was one of the lucky ones.

-The problem is that this is rare.
-Most people meditate for a bit, it doesn't click, and then they put it off for years.
+What happens for most people is that they meditate for a bit, it doesn't click, and then they put it off for years thinking it's a completely pointless practice.

+Certainly, I don't blame them.
+Because I was one of those people who tried it and thought it was pointless too.

+Regardless, it's a problem I want to address in a meaningful way which is why I created Hovering.

-Hovering aims to address that by providing an intuitive way to think about meditation, that isn't completely abstract.
+Hovering aims to provide people with an intuitive way to practice and think about meditation, that isn't completely abstract and that doesn't feel pointless from the outset.

-That anyone can relate to, especially those who have never taken the time to study meditation, awareness, mental health practices etc.

-Especially children and teenagers.
+Which is especially helpful for teenagers and children who struggle to sit still for even a moment.